volzinnovation/esp-eye-webcam/README.md

 # Example use case

-* Invoke `curl http://<ip>/capture.jpg --output capture.jpg` to grab a still and save it to a file on your computer.
+* Invoke `curl http://<ip>/capture.jpg --output capture.jpg` to grab a still image and save on your computer.
 * Invoke `tesseract capture.jpg` to extract text from the captured still image (assuming you have successfully installed tesseract as an OCR tool on your computer.

 *Code in this repository is in the Public Domain (or CC0 licensed, at your option.)